 C40?
 C100?
-G150?
-Is more Thinsulate® better?
-We’ve met extensively with 3M to come up with standards around what Thinsulate levels to use in what temperatures, but too many variables create complexity that makes a definitive answer impossible.
+Is more Thinsulate™ better?
+We’ve met extensively with 3M™ to come up with standards around what Thinsulate™ levels to use in what temperatures, but too many variables create complexity that makes a definitive answer impossible.
 The answers are as complex as the operations being performed.

-Finally, when considering Thinsulate® levels, realize that if a glove manufacturer compresses the Thinsulate to reduce bulk, it also reduces the thermal qualities!
-Make sure you're using a glove company you trust.
+When considering Thinsulate™ levels, that if a glove manufacturer compresses the Thinsulate™ to reduce bulk, it also reduces the thermal qualities.